shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 > Note: If you have closed it, you can open it by starting `%TEMP%/TwinCATAUTDServer/TwinCATAUTDServer.sln` as TcXaeShell Application, where `%TEMP%` is an environment variable, usually `C:/Users/(user name)/AppData/Local/Temp`.

-Note that the AUTDServer will lose the link when you turn off your PC, enter the sleep mode, etc., so you should re-run it each time.
+Note that the AUTDServer will lose the link when you turn off your PC, enter sleep mode, etc., so you should re-run it each time.

 #### Install Driver

 The first time, you will need to install the driver for EherCAT.
 From the top menu of the TwinCAT XAE Shell, select `TwinCAT->Show Realtime Ethernet Compatible Devices`, and select a compatible device in the `Compatible devices list`, and click `Install`.
-If you can see adapter name in `Installed and ready to use devices (realtime capcble)`, you have successfully completed the installation.
+If you can see the adapter name in `Installed and ready to use devices (realtime capcble)`, you have successfully completed the installation.

 If nothing is shown in `Compatible devices`, TwinCAT does not support the ethernet device of your PC.
-The drivers in `Incompatible devices` can be installed, and adapter listed in `Installed and ready to use devices (for demo use only)` after installation.
+The drivers in `Incompatible devices` can be installed, and the adapter listed in `Installed and ready to use devices (for demo use only)` after installation.
 In this case, the driver can be used but is not guaranteed to work.

 #### License